GhentCDH/bestor-drupal/README.md

 To run `drush` open a command line in the container and simply run drush.
 It is available on PATH in the container.
 If you have `just`, you can also do `just drush <command>` (e.g. `just drush cr`).

+To reindex the elasticsearch index call the following `just reindex`.

 ## Media files